Research Facilitation

 Purpose

-Named after Dr. JP Bramhall, one of the founders of the Institute and a member of the Institute’s Advisory Board from 1999-2021, the purpose of the Dr. JP Bramhall Faculty Research Seed Grant program is to provide limited financial support to Huffines’ Affiliate Faculty members for research that contributes to the mission of the Huffines Institute and that will provide data leading to proposals for extramural funding.
+Dr. JP Bramhall was one of the Institute’s founders and an Institute Advisory Board member from 1999 to 2021.
+The purpose of the Dr. JP Bramhall Faculty Research Seed Grant program is to provide limited financial support to Huffines’ Affiliate Faculty members for research that contributes to the mission of the Huffines Institute, and that will provide data leading to proposals for extramural funding.

 Eligibility